Search Dental Tribune

 It also aids in detecting impacted teeth, cystic lesions, and oral cancers, and predicting surgical outcomes.

-Prosthodontics benefits from AI in CAD/CAM technology, implant surgery template designing, esthetic dentistry, and shade matching.
+Prosthodontics benefits from AI in CAD/CAM technology, implant surgery template designing, aesthetic dentistry, and shade matching.
 AI helps in designing occlusal surfaces for crowns, determining emergence profiles in dental implantology, and creating framework designs for removable partial dentures.

-Administratively, AI optimizes dental practice management, including scheduling algorithms and virtual assistants handling patient inquiries.
+Administratively, AI optimises dental practice management, including scheduling algorithms and virtual assistants handling patient inquiries.
 Overall, AI enhances diagnostics, treatment planning, patient care, and practice management in dentistry, with the potential for further innovation.

 Are there any novel AI tools or technologies that have proved to be promising in enhancing diagnostics and treatment planning?

 In the realm of dental AI, several companies like Velmeni, Diagnocat, CranioCatch, Pearl, Overjet, and VideaHealth are leading the charge with innovative applications.
-Deep learning algorithms, especially convolutional neural networks (CNNs), excel in analyzing various dental images, including intraoral photographs, yielding precise diagnostics by identifying and classifying dental conditions and abnormalities.
+Deep learning algorithms, especially convolutional neural networks (CNNs), excel in analysing various dental images, including intraoral photographs, yielding precise diagnostics by identifying and classifying dental conditions and abnormalities.

 Augmented Reality (AR) systems offer real-time guidance during procedures by overlaying virtual information onto real-world views.
 Natural Language Processing (NLP) techniques extract valuable insights from electronic health records (EHRs) and clinical notes, aiding in diagnoses and treatment planning.
-Virtual Reality (VR) training simulators revolutionize dental education by providing immersive environments for practicing surgical procedures in a safe setting.
+Virtual Reality (VR) training simulators revolutionise dental education by providing immersive environments for practising surgical procedures in a safe setting.
 These simulators offer feedback and performance metrics, refining dentists' skills and clinical proficiency.

 In your opinion, what are the main challenges associated with integrating AI into dental practice?